-The complexities of taxation law are such that it can be very difficult sometimes to decide whether or not one is employed or self-employed.
+The complexities of taxation law have always been such that it can be very difficult sometimes to decide whether or not one is employed or self-employed.

 It is for you to consider also whether you wish to claim to be self-employed; while there are certain savings arising out of being self-employed, such as lower National Insurance costs and greater tax deductibility of expenses, these have to be weighed against the loss of social security benefits, and the rights that individuals have as employees.